-Gains and losses arising from a change in the fair value of those available-for-sale investments are recognized directly in equity.
+Gains and losses arising from changes in the fair value of those available-for-sale investments are recognized directly in equity.
+When the financial assets are sold, collected or otherwise disposed of, the cumulative gains or losses recognized in equity is reversed and the gains or losses on the disposal are recognized in the statement of income.